JiscCTI/misp-docker/misp-web/README.md

 generated.

 * `misp.crt`
-  * Should include the certificate and full chain to the root CA.
+  * Must include the certificate and full chain to the root CA.
   * Should be appended with https://ssl-config.mozilla.org/ffdhe2048.txt.
 * `misp.key`
   * Must be the unencrypted private key for `misp.crt`.